 Mr. Lux has been a financial services consultant and practitioner for over thirty years, and advises a number of companies, including those focused on consumer credit provision, wealth management, insurance, and cybersecurity.
 Mr. Lux has performed due diligence for many of the largest private equity deals that have been done and has worked with a broad network of financial services C-suite executives.
 He also sits on the boards of numerous financial technology companies and the Online Lending Policy Institute.

-Mr. Lux began his career at McKinsey & Company where he served all types of financial service firms across a variety of subsectors and functional areas.
-He eventually led McKinsey’s private equity practice, leaving McKinsey after approximately 25 years to become the Chief Risk Officer for Chase (all consumer products globally) during the 2008 financial crisis.
-He then joined the Boston Consulting Group, where he was a Senior Partner for 5 years, and helped build a private equity practice while serving financial institutions.
+Mr. Lux began his career at McKinsey & Company where he served all types of financial services firms across a variety of subsectors and functional areas.
+He eventually led McKinsey’s private equity practice, leaving McKinsey after approximately twenty-five years to become the Chief Risk Officer for Chase (all consumer products globally) during the 2008 financial crisis.
+He then joined the Boston Consulting Group (BCG), where he was a Senior Partner for five years and helped build a private equity practice while serving financial institutions.
 Mr. Lux was the first person elected Senior Partner at BCG and built the PE practice to several hundred million dollars in billings.

-Mr. Lux graduated summa cum laude from the Woodrow Wilson School at Princeton University.
-He received his M.B.A. from Harvard Business School, where he was a Baker and Ford Scholar (awarded to the number one student in each graduate school).
-Mr. Lux was the first person in his family to attend college.
+Mr. Lux received his MBA from Harvard Business School and graduated summa cum laude from the Woodrow Wilson School at Princeton University.
+Mr. Lux is the first person in his family to attend college.